Erick Thohir has completed his takeover of Inter, president Massimo Moratti has confirmed.

-Moratti and the Indonesian businessman had been in talks for a number of months, with negotiations thought to have been at a standstill as Moratti refused to allow the Indonesian businessman to purchase a 100 percent stake in the club.
+The Indonesian businessman had been in talks with the Nerazzurri supremo for a number of months, with negotiations thought to have been at a standstill as Moratti allegedly refused to allow Thohir to purchase a 100 per cent stake in the Italian club.

 "Things will possibly change over time, but the important thing is that respect is the base of everything."